How to apply for a waste recovery environmental permit to permanently deposit waste on land.

 You should install at least 2 monitoring boreholes per hectare, with a minimum of 4 boreholes per site.
 The boreholes must extend to the full depth of the waste.

-You must record the atmospheric pressure when you take gas readings, unless your risk assessment demonstrates that this isn’t needed.
+You must record the atmospheric pressure when you take gas readings, unless your risk assessment demonstrates that this is not needed.

 If you detect methane in your waste monitoring boreholes, you must carry out a walkover gas survey.